UUDigitalHumanitieslab/sastadev/Documentation/Tarsp.rst

 TARSP Language Measures
 -----------------------

 We will describe here all Tarsp language measures, in the order of the identifiers assigned to them.
 However, a few language measures are special in that they systematically composed out of recurring macros.
-See  :ref:`TarspAnnotation` for more on these language measures, which we will call *composed language measures*.
+See  :ref:`tarspannotations` for more on these language measures, which we will call *composed language measures*.
 We will discuss the most important macros that are used in the queries for such language measures first, in section :ref:`composedmeasures`.

 .. _composedmeasures: